somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 @hsiehRealtimeForecastMultiphase2006;@wuGeneralizedLogisticGrowth2020;
 @chowellNovelSubepidemicModeling2019;@taylorForecastingScale2018].

-These limitations are efficiently overcome by the nlogistic-sigmoid function (or logistic neural-network pipeline) `NLSIG` for describing logistic growth.
-The `NLSIG` is a logistic neural-network machine-learning tool under active development.
+These limitations are efficiently overcome by the nlogistic-sigmoid function `NLSIG` (or logistic neural-network pipeline) for describing logistic growth.
+We note that the `NLSIG` is a logistic neural-network machine-learning tool under active development.
 The benefits it provides at a functional level:

  - unified function definition